sahildari/sahildari/README.md

 - 🔭 I’m currently working on ...
 Python and Bug Bounty Hunting
 - 🌱 I’m currently learning ...
 Vulnerabilities and how to report them
-- 👯 I’m looking to collaborate on ...
-Public bug bounty platforms
 - 🤔 I’m looking for help with ...
-Finding my first bugs
+Android and IOT Pentesting
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://linkedin.com/in/sahildari), [Twitter](https://twitter.com/Sahildari)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm a self learner
+I have found